The Elbe River

 June 3 — Torgau, Leipzig, Wittenberg

-Torgau is a town on the banks of the Elbe in northwestern Saxony, Germany.
-It is the capital of the district Nordsachsen.
-Outside Germany, the town is best known as the place which commemorates the meeting of US and Soviet forces during the Second World War.
+Torgau is a town on the banks of the Elbe in northwestern Saxony, Germany and is the capital of the district Nordsachsen.
+Outside Germany, the town is best known as the place which commemorates the meeting of U.S. and Soviet forces during the Second World War.
 This occurred on April 25, 1945, later known as Elbe Day.
 Units of the American First Army and the Soviet First Ukrainian Front met on the bridge at Torgau.
 The unit commanders met the following day at Torgau for an official handshake.
 This marked the beginning of the line of contact.

-Continue on to Leipzig to St. Thomas Church a Lutheran church most famous as the place where the composer Johann Sebastian Bach was choir director at St. Thomas Church from 1723 until his death in 1750 and taught at its affiliated school.
-A statue of Johann Sebastian Bach by the Leipzig sculptor Carl Seffner stands next to the church and was dedicated in 1908.
+Continue to Leipzig and visit St. Thomas Church, a Lutheran church most famous for employing composer Johann Sebastian Bach as choir director from 1723 until his death in 1750.
+A statue of Bach by the Leipzig sculptor Carl Seffner stands next to the church and was dedicated in 1908.
 St. Thomas Church is the current location of the composer's remains.
 The four towers of the Market Church of St Mary’s (Marktkirche), built in 1529-1554, and the city’s nearby Roter Turm (Red Tower) are landmark symbols of the city.

 Continue to Wittenberg to join the ship and have lunch on board.

-Wittenberg, a UNESCO World Heritage site, is best view by a walking tour of this picturesque town, best known for Martin Luther, who profoundly altered the landscape of the Christian world and changed the course of Western history when he nailed his 95 Theses to the door of the Schlosskirche (“Castle Church”) in 1517.
+Enjoy a walking tour of Wittenberg, a UNESCO World Heritage site and picturesque town, best known for Martin Luther, who profoundly altered the landscape of the Christian world and changed the course of Western history when he nailed his 95 Theses to the door of the Schlosskirche (“Castle Church”) in 1517.
 Visit this historic site where, although the original door is gone, the church still stands and contains the tombs of several historic figures, including Luther himself and the Great Elector, Frederick the Wise, who presided over the town’s cultural and intellectual zenith during the Reformation.
 Discover the town’s historic charm on your visit to Luther’s house, a UNESCO World Heritage site, where the Baroque fountain and the delightful market square have been carefully restored.
-Dinner on board this evening (B,L,D)
+Dinner is on board this evening (B,L,D)

 June 4 — Potsdam, Berlin

 Continue to Berlin via motorcoach, and en route, see Potsdam’s Dutch-style Quarter, the Nikolai Church and the Russian colony of Alexandrovka.
-The metropolis of Berlin has seen Napoleon, Bismarck, the German Kaisers and Allied Forces vie for European and world power.
-Today, see the re‑unified city’s magnificent landmarks on a city tour including the iconic Brandenburg Gate, State Opera House, Humboldt University and Gendarmenmarkt Square.
-The one‑time home of Mendelssohn and Einstein, the genius of the city’s residents, past and present, is evident in the art, architecture and flourishing culture on every corner.
+The metropolis of Berlin has seen Napoleon, Bismarck, the German Kaisers, and Allied Forces vie for European and world power.
+Today, see the reunified city’s magnificent landmarks on a city tour including the iconic Brandenburg Gate, State Opera House, Humboldt University, and Gendarmenmarkt Square.
+Once home to Mendelssohn and Einstein, the genius of the city’s residents, past and present, is evident in the art, architecture, and flourishing culture on every corner.